curious-curie/memodies/README.md

 ### See other's notes, add them to your playlist, listen to the preview of the song

 <br><br>
-This is my toy-project to study react, redux mainly. designed & developed by curious-curie :) link to memodies-backend repository: [Link](https://github.com/curious-curie/memodies-back)
+This is my toy-project to study react, redux mainly. <br>
+designed & developed by curious-curie :) <br>
+link to memodies-backend repository: [Link](https://github.com/curious-curie/memodies-back)
 <br><br>